- Blue LED: 6 brightness adjustable LEDs

 When it comes to the functionality of a borescope, there are two things that matter.
 The camera module, and how you see the image.
 The DEPSTECH is pretty good in both regards.

-To begin with, the camera is a 2.0 megapixel module which captures HD video at 30 frames per second.
+To begin with, the camera is a 2.0-megapixel module that captures HD video at 30 frames per second.
 It is not particularly impressive, but it is actually more than you would get with most of the competition, and the image quality is pretty good.
 The one issue borescopes have is working in dark areas, but the DEPSTECH solves that by using the space surrounding the camera lens to put 6 LEDs that are brightness adjustable.
 You can have the area you’re inspecting brightly lit whenever necessary, which is great.

 Another thing that’s often a problem with borescope cameras is the focus area.
 The DEPSTECH does have a fixed focus lens, but the focus distance is between 1.2” and 15.7”, which gives you quite a lot of wiggle room and you can actually get quite useful images from it, compared to the blurry mess you’d get from most of the competitors’ products.

 The other thing is how that image gets transferred to your phone or computer.
 In this case, it’s made for smartphones, and the borescope works wirelessly.
 There’s a module at the end that emits a Wi-Fi signal, and you use your phone to connect to it.
-It does require either Android 2.3 an above, or iOS 6.0 and above, and you’ll get a clear image and video.
+It does require either Android 2.3 and above, or iOS 6.0 and above, and you’ll get a clear image and video.
 Note that for video on iOS devices you’ll want at least iOS 8.0.

 Wrapping things up – is it worth it?